 Questions you might ask about Camp Cornerstone:

 What is the registration cost?
-The cost is $250 if paid in full by May 5. ($235 if you sign-up in March.)
+The cost is $269.

-Where will I sleep at night7: Students will stay in Oklahoma Christian dorm rooms.
+Where will I sleep at night?: Students will stay in Oklahoma Christian dorm rooms.
+Our youth group students will be staying in rooms together.
+Because of covid, all of our students will be staying in the same room as other A&M students.
 Students will need sheets for a twin-bed or a sleeping bag.
-All of our students will be staying in the same room as other A&M students.
 You may or may not be in the same room as your closest friends (but no worries, you'll see your friends all the time...and you might even make some new friends.)

 How will we get to camp?: On the church bus.
-We'll leave on Sunday, June 23 around 7:30am.
-We will return on Thursday, June 27, around 9:00pm.
+We'll leave on Sunday, June 27 at

 Are cell phones allowed at camp?: No, phones are not to be brought to camp.
 You can reach your parents through Monty or Heather's phone if you need to talk to them.
 They can also talk to you in this way.
 We're not trying to keep you from talking to your parents.
 We are trying to eliminate problems with 250 middle school campers who all have their phones. :)

-What if I've never been to Camp Cornerstone before?'
-Well, you're in for an awesome week.
-The only thing you won't like about Camp Cornerstone is that you only get to go twice before you go to our high school camp, Uplift.
-But don't worry, uplift is amazing too.
+What if I've never been to Camp Cornerstone before?: Well, you're in for an awesome week.
+The only thing you won't like about Camp Cornerstone is that you only get to go twice before you are out of middle school.

 And here is some extra information to know about camp: